qlawmarq/expo-react-native-base/README.md

 ## API Server & DB Server

-If you need Please API & DB Server for development, you can clone from following:
+If you need an API and DB server for development, please clone from the following:

 https://github.com/masaiborg/fastapi-mysql-docker